dovecancode/cloudbudget/README.md

 # CloudBudget - Business Landing Page

-This webpage took its original design from a dribble which can be found [here](https://www.figmacrush.com/business-landing-page-figma-template/).
-Converted it to code with HTML,CSS/SASS, JavaScript technology.
+This webpage took its original design from dribbble.com which can be found [here](https://dribbble.com/shots/8449132-CloudBudget-Business-Landing-Page-Figma-Freebie).
+Converted it to code with HTML,CSS/SASS, and JavaScript.

 ### Version